expfactory/expfactory-deploy/docs/introduction.rst

 What it is
 ----------------------------------------------------------------------
-Expfactory Deploy is django project to sequence series of jspsych experiments, serve them, and collect results for them.
+Expfactory Deploy is django project to sequence series of jspsych experiments, serve them online, and collect results for them.
 It also has an integration with Prolific to automatically create studys on the prolific website.

 It also has a cli, expfactory_deploy_local, that can be used to serve